ares-b/blog/_posts/2022-01-03-spark-execution-engine.md

 moved above the `Scan` node thanks to `Predicate push-down`.
 Also, the `Projection` is pushed before the `Join` operation thanks to `Projection Pruning`.

 ## Physical Planning

+TODO : Explain how Physical Planning is done

 # References